pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-idriss.md

 [IDriss](https://www.idriss.xyz/) is a community-owned and operated suite of tools making web3 more usable for everyone.

-In this guide, we'll walk you through how to send crypto directly on Twitter with the IDriss browser extension using Linea!
+In this guide, we'll walk you through how to send crypto directly on Twitter with the IDriss browser extension using PepeSync!

-Before you begin, ensure your wallet is [configured to use Linea](/use-mainnet/set-up-your-wallet.mdx) and [funded with Goerli ETH](/build-on-linea/use-linea-testnet/fund.md#get-test-eth-on-goerli).
+Before you begin, ensure your wallet is [configured to use PepeSync](/use-mainnet/set-up-your-wallet.mdx) and [funded with Goerli ETH](/build-on-linea/use-linea-testnet/fund.md#get-test-eth-on-goerli).

 ## Send crypto directly on Twitter